PAIDiPaidThis.com

 Why the price varies so much

 Investigating a limp is a step-by-step process, and where it stops determines the cost.
 Many limps are diagnosed with a physical exam and settle with rest and anti-inflammatory pain relief, which is the cheaper end.
-Others need x-rays or a sedated examination to pin down the problem, and some require a referral to an orthopaedic specialist.
+Others need x-rays or a sedated examination to pin down the problem, and some require a referral to an orthopaedic specialist, which adds a further layer of consultation and imaging fees on top of what the first-opinion vet already charged.
 The cause matters most of all.
 A soft tissue strain is inexpensive to manage, whereas a torn cruciate ligament often needs surgery, with cruciate ligament surgery reaching up to around £5,000 for the more advanced techniques in larger dogs.
-Timing and location add to it: an out-of-hours emergency visit is dearer, and corporate practices charge on average 18.3 percent more than independents according to the CMA in 2026.
+Timing and location add to it: an out-of-hours emergency visit is dearer than a routine daytime slot, and where you live plays a part too, since practices in more expensive areas tend to carry higher overheads.
+Ownership is a factor people rarely think to ask about.
+The CMA found that corporate-owned practices charge 18.3% more on average than independents, and the same review found vet prices overall rose 63% between 2016 and 2023.
+A lot of practices that still look and feel independent, with the same name above the door as twenty years ago, are now part of a larger group, so it is worth simply asking who owns the practice before you commit to a course of investigation or treatment.

 How to pay less